ktekinay/SubnetCalculator/README.md

 Whats New in 2.2?
 -----------------
-- Calculate Subnet,Usaable IP Hosts, and Broacast IPV4 address for single or multiple ranges.
+- Calculate Network Subnets,Usaable IP Hosts, and Broacast IPV4 address for single or multiple ranges.

 ------------------------